veewee/xml/docs/dom.md

 #### Node\value

-Fetch the value from the provided `DOMNode` and coorce it to a specific type.
+Fetch the value from the provided `DOMNode` and coerce it to a specific type.

 ```php
 use Psl\Type;